NansPellicari/UE4-TimelineSystem/Docs/Api.md

 #### `public virtual void `[`Clear`](#classUNGameLifeTimelineManager_1a07f948da0bdc9c6196768e9f556763a8)`()` <a id="classUNGameLifeTimelineManager_1a07f948da0bdc9c6196768e9f556763a8"></a>

 clears timer + unbind delegate + invalidate handle.
-It is called by the parent [NTimelineManagerAbstract](#classNTimelineManagerAbstract) on dtor
+It is called by the parent [NTimelineManagerBase](#classNTimelineManagerBase) on dtor

 #### `protected float `[`SaveTime`](#classUNGameLifeTimelineManager_1a0d681eda0366cc78e75a8dbc3e49a1a4) <a id="classUNGameLifeTimelineManager_1a0d681eda0366cc78e75a8dbc3e49a1a4"></a>